GoodStuff-Fm/goodstuff/_atu2/u2-2018-year-in-review.md

 image: ''
 sponsor: Our [Goodstuff Patreon Subscribers](https://www.patreon.com/goodstuff "Goodstuff on Patreon") and listeners just like you!
-Support your favorite podcasts directly to get exclusive unedited episodes and more.
+Support your favorite podcasts directly to get exclusive unedited episodes, after the show recordings, and more.
 published: false

 ---